 The Auditor-Treasurer's Office is responsible for collecting delinquent taxes.
 Unpaid property tax and penalty from prior year(s) are called delinquent.
 Property tax is considered delinquent on the 1st business day in January following the year in which the taxes were due.

-Interest begins the 1st business day in January and is charged in accordance with MN State Statute 270.03.
+Interest begins the 1st business day in January and is charged in accordance with Minnesota State Statute 270.03.
 Interest is charged on the accumulated delinquent tax, penalty and publication fee.
 It is simple interest and charged on a monthly basis at an APR of 10%.